grantj-re3/FlindersLizards-Digitisation/README.md

 The purpose of this script is to produce a variety of spreadsheet reports regarding the digitised files.

-The keys.csv spreadsheet is information to be merged into the researchers' Excel spreadsheet with the VLOOKUP function or similar.
+The keys_unique.csv spreadsheet is information to be merged into the researchers' Excel spreadsheet with the VLOOKUP function or similar.
-The keys.csv will be invalid if there are any duplicate keys (as the same key will appear more than once in the key/lookup column).
+The keys_unique.csv has been created to ensure that if keys are repeated in more than one file, the key will only appear in one row (and the associated filenames will be listed in the filenames column of that row).
+The keys_unique.csv file supersedes the keys.csv file (which allows duplicate keys to appear more than once in the key/lookup column).

 The other reports highlight potential issues for further investigation.
 - key_gap.csv
 - key_overlap.csv
+- no_keys.csv
 - num_pages_file_reg.csv
 - trip_dup.csv
 - trip_gap.csv

-Files key_gap.csv, key_overlap.csv, trip_dup.csv and trip_gap.csv
+Files key_gap.csv, key_overlap.csv, no_keys.csv, trip_dup.csv and trip_gap.csv
 use *only* the PDF filenames (which encode date, trip and key info) to produce the report.
 To produce the num_pages_file_reg.csv report, the program also needs to: